philippejlyu/CSC302/README.md

 This application involves the **Python** language and the **datasette** and **sqlite-utils** packages.
 Please ensure you have **Python 3** and **Git** installed on your computer before proceeding.

+# Uploading new datasets
+Please ensure datasets that you upload are small in size.
+There is a **rate limit of 1 per second** for our geocoding api.
+Large datasets will take hours to process

 # Cloning
 Run the following command in your terminal to clone the repository.
 ```